 Professional MMA fighter Aaron Rajman has been identified as the victim of a West Boca, Florida home invasion.
 Rajman, who turned 25 years old a week ago, was shot and killed during incident, the Palm Beach County Sheriff’s Office said on July 4.
+Two months later, three Florida teenagers were charged in Rajman’s murder.

 The Sun Sentinel reports that police say multiple men went into Rajman’s house in the Sandalfoot Cove neighborhood on July 3.
 They argued with him and fired at least one shot before driving away.
 The sheriff’s office had no motive for the shooting.